williamaredal/LuxAI-S2/README.md

 * TODO Add bot behaviour for 1 light bot to serve as assistance for a heavy ice miner, providing power to it, thus achieving the max potential ice harvesting from this method.
 [X]
+* TODO Modify light overwatch to try to move the bot towards home factory if heavy tries moving on its center [X]

 ### Misc
 * TODO Update files in repo, or move agent files to new repo.
 Basically move from beta to season 2.